Duration:

 The OII welcomes a number of Rhodes and Marshall Scholars onto the MSc programme every year.
 Eligible students should apply for those scholarships before applying for a place on the MSc programme.

 The OII awards a limited number of MSc Scholarships each academic year.
-These scholarships are open to both full- and part-time students (from any country) and all applicants who are offered a place on our programme are automatically considered for an award.
+These scholarships are open to students (from any country) and all applicants who are offered a place on our programme are automatically considered for an award.
 Scholarships are awarded on the basis of merit.

 Recipients of an OII departmental scholarship will be designated as Shirley Scholars, and they will be supported by the Shirley Scholars Fund established in honour of OII founder donor Dame Stephanie Shirley.